tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/create_bodies/creation_celestial_body_settings.rst

 ======================

 In most cases, the starting point for the creation of body settings will be the extraction of *default settings*.
 This prevents a user from having to manually define a variety of 'typical' models for solar-system bodies.
-The full list of default body settings is given at :ref:`default_environment_models`, and can be retrieved as follows, using the :func:`~tudatpy.numerical_simulation.environment_setup.get_default_body_settings` function:
+The full list of default body settings is given at :ref:`default_env_models`, and can be retrieved as follows, using the :func:`~tudatpy.numerical_simulation.environment_setup.get_default_body_settings` function:

     .. tabs::